Cooperzilla/Macro-Language/readme.md

     >- getpos - pops up a message with your mouse posistion
 - Commands
     >- execute - execute a command line command
-    >- start - start running a proggram
+    >- start - start running a program
 - miscellaneous
     >- comment (// or #) - comment
     >- wait - pause the code